 The Laws of the Game are intended to provide that games should be played with as little interference as possible, and in this view it is the duty of Referees not to give penalties for technical or supposed breaches.
-Constant whistling for trifling and doubtful breaches produces bad feeling and loss of temper on the part of the players and spoils the pleasure of spectators.
-(Council, December 14th, 1903) Where a defending player is ordered off
+Conswhistling for trifling and doubtful breaches

+Index

+Ň 28 Instructions to Referees.
+Instructions to Secretaries.
+Instructions to Players. part of his goal line, but having taken his stand, he must not move his feet until the kick is taken.
+If he does, and the penalty-kick fails, the Referee must order it to be re taken. signal before taking the penalty kiel The goal-keeper must not mov from the position he takes up on hi goal line, nor may a player rush i from his place outside the penalt The penalty kick can only be awarded for the following nine of- fences, intentionally committed by a player of the defending side within the penalty area : area, until the ball has been kicked If he does so he may be cautioned and on repeating the offence b ordered off the field of play.
+The kick must be forward.
+The Referee is empowered not t enforce a penalty kick, if to do s would benefit the offenders.
+Also if penalty kick is awarded, and scores the Referee must ignore any infringe ment by the defenders, and let th goal stand.
+Until the Referee has satisfied him- elf that the players are in their per positions he should not give anal for the kick to be taken.
+Any player wilfully encroaching

 Index.
+Text of the Laws.
+Official Decisions.

+LAW 17 (continued). produces bad feeling and loss of temper on the part of the players and spoils the pleasure of spectators.
+(Council, December 14th, 1930.)
+Where a defending player is ordered off the field for kicking or striking an opponent within the penalty area, the Referee also has the power to award a penalty kick.
+(Council, November 5th, 1906.)
+When a goal results from a penalty kick, if shall not be nullified, although there may have been an infringement of Law by the defending side.

+,

 Instructions to Referees.
 Instructions to Secretaries.
-Instructions to Players. alty kick, must not advance beyond his goal line.
-The penalty kick can only be awarded for the following nine of- fences, intentionally committed by a player of the defending side within the penalty area :- 1.
-Tripping an opponent.
-2. Kicking an opponent.
-3. Striking an opponent.
-4. Jumping at an opponent.
-5. Handling the ball.
-6. Holding an opponent.
-7. Pushing an opponent.
-8. Charging an opponent violently or dangerously.
-9. Charging an opponent from behind. signal before taking the penalty kick A player may not rush in from hi place outside the penalty area unti the ball has been kicked.
-If he doe so he may be cautioned, and on re peating the offence be ordered off the field of play.
-The kick must be forward.
-Though a penalty kick may be deserved, the Referee is empowered not to enforce it, if to do so would benefit the offenders.
-Also if ε penalty kick is awarded, and scores the Referee must ignore any infringe ment by the defenders, and let the goal stand. • Until the Referee has satisfied him- self that the players are in their proper positions he should not give signal for the kick to be taken. by player wilfully encroaching should first be cautioned and on a repetition be ordered off the field of play.
-A penalty kick can be taken after time has expired.
-Once more the Referee is reminded that it is the intentional breach of Law that must be punished.
-The Referee must not award a penalty kick, but let the play go on if he considers it would be to the advantage of the side offended against.
-It is a common fault of Referees that, when players have committed offences for which they should have been ordered off the field of play, a penalty kick only has been awarded.
-The awarding of a penalty kick does not free a Referee from the duty of also ordering the offender off the field of play, where the offence is such as justifies this.
+Instructions to Players. hould first be cautioned and on a epetition be ordered off the field of play.
+A penalty kick can be taken fter time has expired.
+Once more the Referee is reminded hat it is the intentional breach of Law that must be punished.
+The Referee must not award a benalty kick, but let the play go on f he considers it would be to the dvantage of the side offended It is a common fault of Referees hat, when players have committed offences for which they should have been ordered off the field of play, a enalty kick only has been awarded.
+The awarding of a penalty kick does ot free a Referee from the duty of lso ordering the offender off the field f play, where the offence is such as ustifies this. • ▼ s Anna ann an an Anna an an an an an an Anna an an 1877.
+Anna an an 1877 an anna an an Anna an Anna an Anna an Anna Anna an Anna an

-Index.
-Text of the Law Official Decisions.
-LAW 17 (contin

-DEFINITION OF TERMS.
+DEFINITION OF TERMS